bhardwajrizul/Basic-int-calculator/README.md

 # Basic-int-calculator

-This is a very basic Int Calculator crated entirely using python Any Feedbacks would be appretiated ;-)
+This is a very basic Int Calculator created entirely using python